 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Louisa is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Louisa is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Louisa who work in office and administrative support (16.08%), sales jobs (13.18%), and management occupations (11.25%).

-Being a small city, Louisa does not have a public transit system used by locals to get to and from work.
+Louisa is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Louisa in 2010 was $14,852, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $59,408 for a family of four.
 However, Louisa contains both very wealthy and poor people as well.
 Louisa also has one of the higher rates of people living in poverty in the nation, with 33.90% of its population below the federal poverty line.